webplatform/docs/tutorials/Testing_web_apps/index.md

 The WebDriver project defines the core APIs used by Selenium to control the browser.
 Unlike many other browser automation frameworks it allows tests to interact with each browser at a lower level than the DOM, ensuring your test cases closely mimic the actions of real users.
 WebDriver is available as a stand alone product and is used by a variety of projects.

 === [http://code.google.com/p/js-test-driver/wiki/GettingStarted JS TestDriver] ===
-JS TestDriver brings <a href="http://en.wikipedia.org/wiki/Test-driven_development" target="blank">Test-driven Development</a> to your JavaScript workflow and is most useful when you have business logic running on the client.
+JS TestDriver brings [http://en.wikipedia.org/wiki/Test-driven_development Test-driven Development] to your JavaScript workflow and is most useful when you have business logic running on the client.
 It integrates well with a number of common IDEs including Aptana, Eclipse and IntelliJ.

 === [http://pivotal.github.com/jasmine/ Jasmine] ===
 Jasmine is a [http://en.wikipedia.org/wiki/Behavior_Driven_Development Behavior-driven Development] Javascript framework without any external dependencies or requirements.
 Like JS TestDriver, Jasmine does not operate on the DOM and is most useful for testing business logic running in the browser.